-The course provides intensive practice in advanced level reading, oral presentations, writing, and note-taking.
-Academic and study skills are embedded in the course.
-This course aims to enhance students' English and analytical skills as a prerequisite for academic and professional success.
+The module provides intensive practice in Advanced level reading, oral presentations, writing, and listening.
+Academic and study skills are embedded in the module.
+This module aims to enhance students' English and analytical skills as a prerequisite for academic and professional success.